bramley/phplist-plugin-segment/README.md

 * each subscriber attribute
 * the subscriber email address
 * the subscriber Entered date
-* subscriber campaign activity - whether the subscriber opened a specific prior campaign
+* subscriber campaign activity - whether the subscriber was sent, opened, or clicked a link in a specific prior campaign

 Each condition has a set of operators, specific to each field, such as 'is', 'is not', 'matches', 'is before', 'opened', etc.